Sweets - Radhe Prem Ni Mithaas

 kaju sweets varieties

 Are you looking for the best Kaju Sweets Varieties to buy online in India?
 You generally have multiple options available.
 However, we will discuss the five most popular kaju sweets made using Kaju (Cashews).
 It includes Kaju Katli, Kesar Kaju Katli, Kaju Roll, Kaju Anjeer Roll, and Kaju Dry Fruit Mix.
-These varieties differ in their fillings and sweetness levels, making them great for festive gifting or snacking.
+These fancy varieties differ in their fillings and sweetness levels, making them great for festive gifting or snacking.
 You want treats that stay fresh during shipping while keeping their rich, creamy taste.
 Most cashew sweets last about 25 to 30 days without losing quality.
 At Radhe Prem Ni Mithaas, we use premium cashews and pure ghee to give you that authentic flavor in every piece.
 Let’s check out best variations of Kaju mithai you can buy online in India.
 Which 5 Kaju Sweets Varieties are Best to Buy Online in India?
-The 5 best kaju sweets varieties to buy online in India are: Kaju Katli Kesar Kaju Katli Kaju Roll Kaju Anjeer Roll Kaju Dry Fruit Mix (Kaju assorted sweets) Let’s understand each kaju sweet in detail and why they are the best Kaju sweets varieties in the market.
+The 5 best kaju sweets varieties to buy online in India are: Kaju Katli Kesar Kaju Katli Kaju Roll Kaju Anjeer Roll Kaju Dry Fruit Mix (Kaju assorted sweets) Let’s understand each kaju sweet in detail and why they are the best and fancy Kaju sweets varieties in the market.
 1) Kaju Katli Kaju Katli is the most trusted kaju sweet online because it is simple, widely known, and easy to judge on purity.
 A classic Kaju Katli usually contains cashews, sugar, and sometimes ghee, with no flour or artificial fillers, which makes it perfect for a wide range of customers who love to enjoy simple sweets.
 When buying Kaju Katli online, look for: Ingredient list: Cashews listed first, no maida, no artificial flavor Shelf life: Usually 7–30 days depending on brand and packaging Texture: Descriptions mention smooth, thin slices, not crumbly Certification: FSSAI license number on product page or pack image Use cases for Kaju Katli: Corporate gifting in bulk Family celebrations where guests know classic mithai Safe choice when you are unsure of taste preferences but want a premium sweet 2) Kesar Kaju Katli Kesar Kaju Katli is ideal for premium gifting because it combines cashews with saffron, which is one of the costliest spices in the world by weight.
 The addition of saffron gives the mithai a mild golden color, a distinct aroma, and a more festive appeal than regular Kaju Katli.
 What to check in Kesar Kaju Katli online: Real saffron vs color: Label should mention saffron (kesar), not only “added flavor” or “added color” Price difference: Expect a higher price per kilogram than plain Kaju Katli due to saffron Use case: Best for Diwali hampers, wedding boxes, or when sending sweets to important clients or relatives Nutritional info: Many brands show per 100 g energy value, usually in the range of 450–550 kcal, because of sugar and cashew content This variety works when you want a familiar taste with a visual upgrade and a stronger festive feel.
 3) Kaju Roll Kaju Roll is a good online choice because the cylindrical shape, often filled with pista or other nuts, gives a more decorative look compared to flat barfis.
 Filling type: Common fillings include pista, badam, or mixed dry fruits Silver leaf (varq): Premium brands often use 99.9% pure silver leaf; this detail is sometimes mentioned in the description Piece count: Packs often list approximate number of pieces per 250 g / 500 g, which helps you plan for guests or gifting Shelf life: Usually similar to Kaju Katli, but always check storage instructions (cool, dry place, away from direct sunlight) Kaju Roll works well for mixed sweet boxes and as a highlight piece in festive assortments.
 4) Kaju Anjeer Roll Kaju Anjeer Roll is popular among more health-focused buyers because it often uses figs (anjeer) to add natural sweetness and fiber.
 Many versions combine cashews, figs, and other nuts to create a dense, rich sweet with visible dry fruit layers.
 Key details to look for: Sugar usage: Some variants use less refined sugar or rely more on figs and dates for sweetness; check the ingredient list Fiber content: Figs naturally contribute dietary fiber, which many brands highlight in product descriptions Audience: Suitable for people who want rich mithai but prefer more nuts and dried fruits per bite Pairing: Often packed along with Kaju Katli or Kaju Roll in mixed boxes This variety fits well into gift boxes where you want one sweet that feels slightly “lighter” in terms of refined sugar usage.
 5) Kaju Dry Fruit Mix Kaju Dry Fruit Mix or assorted kaju sweet boxes combine multiple shapes and flavors, which is helpful when sending sweets to families or offices with different taste preferences.
 These boxes may include range of kaju sweets varieties.
 Key things to evaluate: Assortment list: The product page should list the included varieties, not only “assorted” Weight split: Some packs mention equal distribution, others do not; this can affect perceived value Visual appeal: Fruit-shaped kaju sweets (like Kaju Apple, Kaju Mango, Kaju Strawberry) often use food-grade colors, which brands usually mention Use case: Best for gifting situations where you do not know the exact preference, or when you want to present a visually rich sweet box for festivals and weddings Conclusion Picking the right Kaju Sweets Varieties depends on your specific occasion and taste.
 You now see which treats offer the best texture and shelf life for your needs.
 Order your boxes at least five days before your event to ensure they arrive on time.
 We use airtight packaging at Radhe PremNiMithaas to keep our sweets fresh.
 Our team makes every batch using 75 years of family expertise.
 Ready to taste the difference for yourself?
 Head over to our shop page to pick your favorite kaju sweet and start your order today.

 Oldest Sweet of India